johnsto/goserve/README.md

 ### YAML configuration

-Config files are in the YAML format and have the following structure:
+Config files expose additional functionality (such as error handlers and redirects) and have the following structure:

 ```
 listeners: